Covering an AC For the Winter

 But there is another reason against covering an AC.
 Simply put, air conditioning units were built to be outdoors.
-Most AC brands have undergone intense testing to make sure their systems will withstand harsh conditions, even those like we experience here in Aurora.
+Most AC brands undergo intense testing to ensure their systems will withstand harsh conditions, even those we experience in northern Illinois.

 Bottom Line: Cover If You Want, But Do it Right

 Covering an AC for part of the year may prevent some rust or damage.
 But it does not make up for the potential hazards that wrapping it can cause.
 So if you choose to put your air conditioner under wrap over the winter, just be sure you’re getting a good wrap to keep out mice and to only cover it over the cold months.